-A pre installation engineer site visit took place ahead of the installation to sign off the exact positioning of the heaters and fans to determine the most even spread of heat whilst considering the layout of the warehouses / factory premises.
+A pre installation engineer site visit took place ahead of the installation to sign off the exact positioning of the heaters and fans to determine the most even spread of heat whilst considering the layout of the warehouses.

-Prior to the installations detailed risk assessments and method statements were forwarded to our client for each of their sites; complete with liability insurance, Gas Safe, electrical and working at height certification for the team of installation engineers working on site.
+Detailed risk assessments and method statements were forwarded to our client for sign off, complete with liability insurance, Gas Safe, electrical and working at height certification for the team of installation engineers working on site.

 To complete each of the project’s electronic copies of Gas Safe and NICEIC certification and user guides for the heaters and fans were forwarded to the client to retain on file.